Lore Segal: Career

-Her latest novel Half the Kingdom was published by Melville House in October 2013.
+A fifth novel, Half the Kingdom, was published by Melville House in October 2013.

-Regarding her work, Segal has said, "I want to write about the stuff – in the midst of all the stew of being a human being – that is permanent, where Adam and Eve and I would have had the same experiences.
+Regarding her work, Segal said, "I want to write about the stuff – in the midst of all the stew of being a human being – that is permanent, where Adam and Eve and I would have had the same experiences.
 I really am less interested in the social change."
 Her novels often deal with the process of assimilation, from a refugee arriving in a new country which must become her home (as in Her First American), to a flighty poet finding her footing in a constantly moving literary world (as in Lucinella).